 - information on your sponsor in the UK (their employment status, visa status, your relationship with them)

 *The UK Border Agency may required additional documentation for applicants from some countries, so be sure to visit the UK Border Agency website for the full details.

-No. If you are currently in the UK under another visa category, you can apply to switch over to a UK Spouse Visa (Settlement).
+No. If you are currently in the UK under another visa category, like a Tier 5 Visa, you can apply to switch over to a UK Spouse Visa (Settlement).
+However, you cannot switch in the UK from a visitor’s visa.
 If you are currently outside the UK, you would apply under the Spouse (Settlement) Visa.

-When your application is successful, you will be allowed to live and work in the UK for 27 months.
-After two years (24 of the 27 months) you can apply for permanent residency (or what they call ‘indefinite leave to remain’).
+When your application is successful, you will be allowed to live and work in the UK for 30 months.
+After the initial 30 months you can extend for another 30 months and then you can apply for permanent residency (or what they call ‘indefinite leave to remain’).